CAP OC

 DONATED FOOD PROGRAM

 We welcome food and personal care product donations from food industry manufacturers, wholesalers, distributors and retailers.
-The food bank also benefits from food drives hosted by companies, schools, faith communities and service organizations that unite to collect food for the community’s most vulnerable.
+The food bank also benefits from food drives hosted by companies, schools, and service organizations that unite to collect food for the community’s most vulnerable.

 NUTRITION EDUCATION